rctn/pseudocerebellum/docs/about.rst

 numbers, the table will include references, with page numbers, to where the information is found.

-In addition to cerebellar facts, the website will have PDFs of cerebellum papers and a bibliography, plus comments written by us highlighting the reasons for including the paper in the website.
+In addition to cerebellum facts and references, the website will have comments written by us highlighting the reasons for including the paper in the website.
 Please tell us in your comment what caught your attention, what did you learn, what might be helpful for someone else?

 Models of the Cerebellum
 ========================

-Three mathematical models of the cerebellum interpret it as an associative memory, David Marr's (1969) :cite:`MarrD-1969` from neuroscience perspective, James Albus' (1971) :cite:`Albus-1971` from engineering perspective, and my Sparse Distributed Memory (SDM; Kanerva 1988 :cite:`KanervaP-1988`) from cognitive science and computing perspective.
+Three mathematical models of the cerebellum interpret it as an associative memory, Marr's (1969) :cite:`MarrD-1969` from neuroscience perspective, Albus' (1971) :cite:`Albus-1971` from engineering perspective, and Kanerva's (1988) :cite:`KanervaP-1988` from cognitive science and computing perspective.
 All three assign identical functions to two prominent cell types and two main kinds of input.
 (1) Mossy fibers bring in information from the rest of the nervous system.
 (2) Granule